The Good Immigrant: Reception

 David Barnett's review in British newspaper The Independent openly praised the political nature of the book, saying: "The stories are sometimes funny, sometimes brutal, always honest.
 If you find them shocking, it's probably because you're white, like me, and don't have to live with any of this every single day of the week.
 And for that reason, if I could, I'd push a copy of this through the letter box of every front door in Britain."

-Similarly, another review written by Sandeep Parmar for The Guardian judged the book as "an unflinching dialogue about race and racism in the UK" continuing to say "We should recognise both the courage that has been shown in producing these essays and the contradictions that necessarily exist across them.
+Similarly, another review written by Sandeep Parmar for The Guardian judged the book as "an unflinching dialogue about race and racism in the UK". continuing to say: "We should recognise both the courage that has been shown in producing these essays and the contradictions that necessarily exist across them.
 While, inevitably, some are better crafted and more convincing than others, The Good Immigrant helps to open up a much-needed space of open and unflinching dialogue about race and racism in the UK."

-Arifa Akbar, writing in The Financial Times thought that JK Rowling's involvement (and that of other cultural leaders) in fund raising for the collection contained "whisperings of white saviourism" but that despite that, "the book reads like an uncompromised work" that summarises "experiences of racism or racial pigeonholing".
+Arifa Akbar, writing in The Financial Times, thought that J. K. Rowling's involvement (and that of other cultural leaders) in fund raising for the collection contained "whisperings of white saviourism" but that despite that, "the book reads like an uncompromised work" that summarises "experiences of racism or racial pigeonholing".

-The book reached the top-10 non-fiction charts in both UK and US editions and was number #1 on Amazon non-fiction in the UK for a short period.
+The book reached the top-10 non-fiction charts in both UK and US editions and was number 1 on Amazon non-fiction in the UK for a short period.

-It was voted the winner in the Books Are My Bag Readers Awards.
+It was voted the winner in the Books Are My Bag Readers' Awards.

+Coco Khan's essay, Flags, was recorded as a BBC Book of the Week, and broadcast in 2016.